Sangliers-Feroces/Zia-Docs/README.md

 The server accepts an arbitrary amount of handlers in conf.
 When a request is received, the server calls all handlers in conf-order.
 Each handler can modify the response header and response body.
-When an handler sets a code to a non-2** value (being implicitely set to 200 before first handler), this marks the last handler.
+When an handler calls abortPipeline on the request, this marks the last handler and no more handler will be called in the handlers pipeline.
 After last handler, the response is written to client default connection.

 ## Configuration example